 - Eligibility Criteria

-To join the Partnership, a municipal or tribal government in Maine must:
+To join the Partnership, a municipal or tribal government in Maine must complete the following steps:

-- Adopt a municipal resolution, or provide a letter from the Tribal Chief, that establishes or designates either a citizen committee or a municipal or tribal government employee to coordinate activities to reduce energy use and costs, transition to clean energy and make the community more resilient to climate change;
+- Adopt a municipal resolution, or provide a letter from the Tribal Chief, that establishes or designates either a citizen committee or a municipal or tribal government employee to coordinate activities to reduce energy use and costs, transition to clean energy and make the community more resilient to climate change.
+Plantations, townships, and unorganized territories may alternately provide a letter containing the information above from a Board of Assessors, county UT coordinator, or county council.
+Sample language for the resolution is provided.

-- Complete a Community Resilience Self-Evaluation and review the List of Community Actions to assess existing progress and identify potential next steps;
+- Complete two self-assessments: a Community Resilience Self-Evaluation and the List of Community Actions to assess existing progress and identify potential next steps

 - Enrollment Documentation